The D20 Beat: The DM’s Guild is a fantastic way for D&D to resurrect old settings

 Wizards of the Coast made big news this week with an announcement for two new books: Guildmasters’ Guide to Ravnica, which is a new guide for a Magic: The Gathering campaign setting; and Wayfinder’s Guide to Eberron, a new book that’s now available on the DM’s Guild online store.
-It brings the swashbuckling campaign setting into Dungeons & Dragons’ 5th Edition universe.
+It brings the swashbuckling campaign setting into Dungeons & Dragons’ 5th Edition (5E) universe.

 Merging D&D and Magic is great, and Wizards should do more of this with its two biggest brands.
 But it’s the return of Eberron that has me the most excited, and it has nothing to do with the campaign setting (I never played it, so I neither care for or dislike it).
 It’s more about how this unlocks the potential for an easier, more cost-effective way to bring older settings to 5E.

 The DM’s Guild is my favorite project from the Dungeons & Dragons team in recent years.
-It’s not just a storefront — it’s like the D&D team is spreading their arms open wide, encouraging people to create adventures, items, and more for a game they all love.
+It’s not just a storefront — it’s like the D&D team is spreading their arms wide open, encouraging people to create adventures, items, and more for a game they all love.
 I’ve bought a few dozen modules and supplements over the years, and I’ve even paid a bit extra for hardbound printings of a few excellent books.
 The Dungeon Masters Adept program, which started with the Tomb of Annihilation storyline, has resulted in other community writers producing official material on the Guild.

 We’ve seen how the Guild just expands on the official books.
 Now, with Eberron, we’re seeing how Wizards can use it to resurrect its past.

 Printed books are expensive.
 You pay for the writing, the editing, the artwork, the printing, the shipment, and the storage of the books.
-Then you have to get retailers and your local friendly gaming stores to stock them.
+Then, you have to get retailers and your local friendly gaming stores to stock them.
 With the DM’s Guild, you don’t have to worry about print costs, shipping, or storage.
 You don’t have to go out and convince others to buy your books.
 You pay for the writing, the artwork, and the editing.

 And it’s already working for Eberron.
 Wayfinder’s Guide is getting strong reviews, and you can find many DM Guild writers and D&D players talking about it on social media.
 I bet we’ll see more Eberron material on the Guild soon.
 But not in bookstores.

 And if Eberron does well?
 Expect Wizards to unleash another old campaign setting.
 Right now, Guild rules prohibit community members from writing material for Planescape, Spelljammer, Dragonlance, or Greyhawk.
-Whenever the D&D team talks the past, you’ll find people talking about these beloved settings.
-They’re also part of many of D&D’s 5E books in some manner, whether its showing how to fit the info on elves from Mordenkainen’s Tome of Foes in other settings, additions of species such as the Giff (the gun-loving hippo mercs of Spelljammer), or dropping a mention or two of Sigil (the centerpiece of Planescape) into books.
+Whenever the D&D team talks about the past, you’ll find people talking about these beloved settings.
+They’re also part of many of D&D’s 5E books in some manner, whether its showing how to fit the info on elves from Mordenkainen’s Tome of Foes in other settings, additions of species, such as the Giff (the gun-loving hippo mercs of Spelljammer), or dropping a mention or two of Sigil (the centerpiece of Planescape) into books.

 Heck, even team members themselves do so.